poulet-lab/Bpod_Stepper/README.md

 ### Configuration of IO ports

 * #### Set input configuration of IO port
-  When used as inputs the IO ports can be configured with different input modes.
+  When used as inputs the IO ports can be configured with different input modes: floating, pull-up or pull-down.
-  Use this command to configure a specific port.

       PUT 1 uInt8: 82 ('R')
       PUT 1 uInt8: 1 … 6 [number of IO port]